+Administration Feedback:

-Administration Feedback: Administration met regularly to review data and assess progress and effectiveness LCAP Goals and Actions.
-A focus on ongoing school improvement and transformation was prevalent throughout school-year planning, and administrators expressed a desire for ensuring alignment and coherence across school-wide strategic plans in order to effectively meet desired LCAP outcomes.
-Regular updates were provided regarding Comprehensive Support and Improvement, Differentiated Assistance, and the CA Dashboard data.
-A priority focus related to Differentiated Assistance status determined the need to implement an effective system of academic intervention in Mathematics by assessing current practices and resources and supplementing with necessary improvements based on identified gaps.
+Administrators met regularly to review data, assess progress, and evaluate the effectiveness of LCAP Goals and Actions.
+Throughout the school year, there was a strong emphasis on shared decision-making and continuous improvement, with administrators prioritizing alignment across school-wide strategic plans to achieve desired LCAP outcomes.
+They received consistent updates on Comprehensive Support and Improvement, Differentiated Assistance, and CA Dashboard data.
+A key focus was addressing the Differentiated Assistance status by developing an effective mathematics intervention system-this involved assessing current practices and resources and making targeted improvements based on identified gaps.